dbpatty/polkatree/README.md

  ## Contact

-If you want to contact me you can reach me at <dbpatty.devl@gmail.com>.
+If you want to contact me you can reach me at <dbpatty.dev@gmail.com> or the ANAMIX team at  <info@anamix.top>

 ## License